 You say live in the moment not in the future.
 But if I don’t plan and have goals why would I do anything?
 Don’t I need ambition to motivate me?

-So first off, you’re not naturally lazy and uninterested in learning.
+Humans are not naturally lazy with a lack of interested in learning.
 Quite the opposite.
-If you stopped replaying those limiting ideas to yourself in your head you would naturally realize how amazing you truly are.
-No one told you you were a poet and a leader and a singer and a dancer when you were three.
-You just had no reason to think that you couldn’t be any of those things.
+If we stop replaying those sorts of limiting ideas to ourselves in our heads we would naturally realize how amazing we truly are.
+No one told you you were a poet and a leader and a singer and a dancer when you were five.
+But you also had no reason to think that you couldn’t be any of those things.

 Secondly, why do you need a future goal to motivate you?
 So you’re telling me that you can be motivated to save for the down-payment on a house, but you’re not interested in having day to day happiness?
 You mean you’re not ambitious about this moment?
 You mean you will surrender your joy in this moment, in the hopes that you will accumulate more of it at some future event which may or may not happen?

 Your life happens in moments.
 This one was either happy or it wasn’t.
 When it’s over you shift to the next one.
 So you can’t save up moments.
 You can’t store happiness and then rain it down on yourself in buckets in the future.
 You either used a moment to create happiness or you used it to create something else.
 But once it’s gone you’ve used it.
 Once it’s gone it’s gone —that’s it.

 So yes, be ambitious.
 About your own joy.
 You weren’t put on this planet to work 10 hours a day for some company.
 Hours and companies don’t even really exist.
 They are constructs of our minds.
 But your joy is an actual experience.
 When you’re waiting for an ambulance you can easily stretch minutes into hours, and yet when you’re experiencing a tearful goodbye, an hour can suddenly feel like minutes.
-But throughout, moment by moment, you feel your life as you traverse events.
+But throughout, moment by moment, you feel your life happen as you traverse events.

 Wherever that takes you will be just fine as long as you don’t mistake superficial pleasure for profound interaction with the universe.
 Getting high might temporarily feel pleasurable, but unless its active effects promote either stronger connections or the breaking down of barriers, then a high simply isn’t as gratifying to you as something like falling in love, or having a sense of personal achievement.